zerodevapp/bugs-and-feature-requests/README.md

 # bugs-and-feature-requests

-A meta repo to tracking public bugs and feature requests
+A meta repo for tracking public bugs and feature requests.